Western Maryland Scenic Railroad 734: First retirement

 In July 1963, No. 34 was purchased by the then-new Marquette and Huron Mountain Railroad (M&HM).
-The M&HM had also purchased ten other 2-8-0s from the LS&I, including the rest of the SC-1s, but only three of them (Nos.
+The M&HM had also purchased ten other 2-8-0s from the LS&I, including the rest of the SC-1s, but only three of them (SC-4s Nos.
 19, 22, and 23) were used for their tourist and freight operations.
+The SC-1s were revealed to be too heavy to operate on the railroad's light-weight trackage, so they were left in storage near Marquette, and then they were gradually sold off while the M&HM reorganized their finances: No. 32 was sold in 1966 to the United States Air Force for use as a test target in Florida, and No. 33 was sold in 1968 to the original founders of the Hocking Valley Scenic Railway (HVSR).

-The SC-1s had been revealed to be too heavy to operate on the railroad's light-weight trackage, so No. 34 was left in storage near Marquette.
-In 1971, No. 34 was sold to the Illinois Railway Museum (IRMX) of Union, Illinois, where it was subsequently put on display.
-In 1985, the IRM acquired fellow SC-1 No. 35, resulting in No. 34 being deemed redundant to the museum's collection.
-(Note: During 1990, the Strasburg Rail Road of Pennsylvania considered acquiring and restoring No. 34 for use in pulling their tourist trains, but they subsequently settled on Norfolk and Western 475, instead.)
+In 1971, No. 34 was sold to the Illinois Railway Museum (IRM) of Union, Illinois, where it was subsequently put on display.
+In 1985, the IRM acquired booster-powered SC-1 No. 35, resulting in No. 34 being deemed surplus to the museum's collection.
+Sometime in 1990, the Pennsylvania-based Strasburg Rail Road considered acquiring No. 34 for use in pulling their tourist trains, but no negotiations were made.
 In 1991, No. 34 was traded to a private IRM member alongside a combine car, in exchange for Chesapeake and Ohio (C&O) No. 2707.